Senate GOP struggles to unify behind coronavirus relief bill amid dispute over DeVos education policy

 But his move is opposed by a number of other members of the Senate Republican conference — some on the merits, others for strategic reasons.
 They will need to resolve the impasse to finalize the legislation.
 The bill is meant to be a negotiating tool with Democrats, though a previous measure with a similar goal went nowhere last month.
+Senate Republicans are seeking to pass a targeted bill as a way of countering a bill recently passed by House Democrats that sought to boost funding for the U.S. Postal Service.

 The dispute is already creating headaches at the beginning of a four-week sprint, when lawmakers are hoping to unify behind a coronavirus relief package as well as a government spending measure.
 They tried, but failed, to reach agreement on a relief bill in late July and August.
 And if they don’t agree on a government spending package by the end of September, a partial government shutdown will begin in October.